Natural Areas Programs - Cumulative Participation per Capita

 Analysis of Performance

 The Natural Areas Department's target is to reach 11,518 to 14,398 people annually through education, outreach and volunteer opportunities, which is 8-10 percent of Fort Collins' population (143,986 in the 2010 US Census).
 The target varies seasonally by quarter (target is to reach 1,600 people in quarters 1 and 4 and reach 4,150 people in quarters 2 and 3).
 Attendance always varies due to factors such as weather, location, time, staff and volunteer capacity, community interest, partnership opportunities or other factors.
-In Q3 Natural Areas program attendance was lower than target at only 3,067 participants due to 16 event cancelations during the flooding of September 2013.
-Year-to-date through Q3, there have been 8,932 participants at 202 activities and events held by the Natural Areas team and their volunteers.
+In Q3 and Q4, program attendance was lower than target due to nearly a month of event cancelations during the flooding in September.
+Overall in 2013, the Natural Areas Department volunteers and staff provided 297 activities and events, directly reaching 10,765 people; which was 753 people fewer than the target.

 The participants per capita attending Natural Areas programs.